patrickgalbraith/react-equalizer/readme.md

 ### Roadmap

-* Add support for setting height based on height of children
+* Add support for setting height of component based on total height of children

 ### References
 * Zurb Foundation Equalizer